Summary

 Choose a System That Fits Your Workflow, Constraints, and Environment

-- At the lower end of the spectrum sit mobile apps and wearable IMUs, ready to use in under two minutes.
+Setup time is a workflow decision, not just a convenience issue.
+At the high end are 3D motion capture systems that require trained operators, marker placement, and camera calibration.
+At the lower end sit mobile apps and wearable IMUs, ready to use in under two minutes.

 Check Whether the System Is Credible Enough for the Decisions You Need to Make